Lyn Noland, LADAC II, NCAC I

 She has shared her personal story of recovery across the nation to Recovery Courts, Law Enforcement Groups, Churches and Community Organizations, but says her favorite place to speak is in the jails, prisons and treatment centers where one person may hear the hope they need to stay clean.
 She has been featured in the Tennessean, Vanderbilt Medical Magazine, and in President George W. Bush's Final Report from the White House to The Armies of Compassion.

-Lyn lives in Madison with her three children Shelby, Steven and Sawyer.
-She loves spending time with them and cherishes the fact that today she can be a clean and sober parent and be involved in every part of their lives.
+Lyn lives in Madison with her two sons, Steven and Sawyer.
+Her daughter Shelby has blessed her with two grandchildren, Chancellor & Zoey.
+She loves spending time with them and cherishes the fact that today she can be a clean and sober parent and grandparent and be involved in every part of their lives.
 She is proof that there is hope after addiction.